-Jackalopes are said to be a cross between a jackrabbit and an antelope, and are said to be extremely vicious.
-The first recorded stories are from Persia in the 13th century, but European stories of the creature later emerged in the 17th century.
+Jackalopes are thought to be a cross between a jackrabbit and an antelope and are said to be extremely vicious.
+The first recorded stories were from Persia in the 13th century, but European stories of the creature later emerged in the 17th century.

 Experts have debunked these accounts.
 They say that there is a recognized condition in rabbits whereby a disease causes horn-like growths to appear (see Jackalope Sightings below).
 These growths are keratinous and very tough, therefore resembling horns and antlers.